JS: Array.prototype.sort

 • f is a ordering function.

-• f take 2 arguments x y, and return:
+• f is given 2 arguments x y, and it should return:

 • negative number if x ≺ y